Mohammed-Taysser/react-learn-projects/README.md

 ## Important Updates

 - Due to unbelievable what happen to `faker.js` i create a folder call `static` with `data.js` file to be use as dummy data
+- For **`google translate app`** the key of this API can only be used when your browser is at `http://localhost:3000`.
+If you try to make a request to the API from any other address, the request will fail.

 ## Available Scripts